fritzy/ape-ecs/docs/Component.md

   static serialize = true;
   // defaults to null, which behaves the same as all fields like this static serializeFields = ['name', 'slotType', 'slot'];
+  // defaults to false, when true it sends change events
+  // on property changes through component.update()
+  static changeEvents = false;

   init(values) {
   }